App version: 0.1.0

 Strong Credit Score

 Most lenders will expect a minimum refinance credit score from potential borrowers.
 Typically, a FICO® credit score of 700 or more will get you the lowest loan rates on an auto refinancing loan.
-That said, a FICO score of 660 should ensure that you qualify for a standard auto loan refinancing deal.
+That said, there are lenders that are willing to work with those with low credit scores.

 History of On-Time Payments